AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 - Why performance test
 - K6: What it is, what you can do with it, getting up and running...
   - Free, and open source load testing tool (by Grafana Labs)
-- Some anecdotes
-- Some gotchas
+- Some anecdotes & gotchas

 _Time for questions at the end - or grab me in the pub after_